inls161/pandoc-practice/brynnaw.md

 #What tools have you we worked with so far in this class?

-We have worked these tools:
+We have worked with *all* of these tools:
 * GitHub
 * Cloud9
 * Markdown